Quadratic12345/Bankingsystem/README.md

-Banking system using go which deals with serializibility
+Banking system using go which deals with serializibility and concurrency